prathapaparna/aws/s3/terraform/README.md

 Versioning in Amazon S3 is a feature that allows you to keep multiple versions of an object in the same S3 bucket.
 This means that every time you upload a new version of an object with the same key (name), S3 keeps the previous version(s) instead of overwriting the object.
 Versioning provides a way to recover from unintended overwrites or deletions.

 # replication_configuration
+- Replication Configuration in Amazon S3 refers to the setup that allows you to automatically replicate objects from one S3 bucket (source bucket) to another bucket (destination bucket), potentially in a different AWS region or within the same region.
+This feature is known as S3 Replication and includes Cross-Region Replication (CRR) and Same-Region Replication (SRR).

+# Object Locking:
+Object Locking in Amazon S3 is a feature that helps you prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
+This feature is commonly used to enforce WORM (Write Once, Read Many) protection on objects, which is critical for meeting regulatory and compliance requirements.